Approach and rotation of reconnecting topological defect lines in liquid crystal: Influencing factors of the mobility ratio

 For the computations, we fix the ratio $L_2/L_1 = 2$, corresponding to an elastic constant ratio of $K_2/K_1 = 0.5$, similar to that of the experiment.
 To consider a pair of straight line disclinations that are initially apart by a distance $\delta_0$ in the $z$ direction and form an initial angle $\psi_0$ in the $xy$ plane around the $y$ axis [see also \figpref{fig:schematic}{a}], we initialize the system in a 3D domain of dimensions $[L_x,L_y,L_z]$ with director field

+which satisfies the Euler-Lagrange equation for the director, \eqref{eq:DirectorELEquation}.
 We fix the initial distance at $\delta_0 = 4$ and vary $\psi_0$ such that $\cos\psi_0 \in \{0.3,0.4,0.5,0.6,0.7,0.8\}$.
 We compute on two different system sizes $[L_x,L_y,L_z] = [10,10,10]$ and $[20,20,10]$ so that, in the latter size, disclinations are initially twice the length of those in the former.
 In \figref{fig-Snapshots} we show several time snapshots of a simulated disclination reconnection where the contours represent the locations of the defects.